~16 min left

 Year NetSuite (midpoint) Odoo Enterprise Custom (midpoint)

-Reality check: Odoo's cost advantage is real and structural — but it shrinks meaningfully if you require heavy customization, OCA modules with maintenance burden, or third-party Odoo partner support contracts.
-The honest range for Odoo is $160K–$450K over five years depending on scope.
+Reality check: Odoo's cost advantage is structural, but it shrinks if you require heavy customisation, OCA modules with maintenance burden, or premium partner support.
+The honest range for Odoo is $160K–$450K over five years.
 Even at the high end, it remains 3–5x cheaper than NetSuite.

 Modules & Functional Coverage: How They Compare Out of the Box

 This is where vendor demos blur.
-Both platforms claim to cover "everything."
-Here's what each actually delivers without bolting on third-party tools.
+Both claim to cover "everything."
+Here's what each actually delivers without bolt-ons.

 Module ecosystem comparison NetSuite vs Odoo